ecyrbe/zodios/README.md

 ```typescript
 const axiosInstance = apiClient.axios;
 ```
-## Give your own axios intance to zodios
+## Give your own axios instance to zodios

 you can instanciate zodios with your own axios intance.